 Only purchase soda pop to take the corrosion off your car battery.

-Food pyramid level #8 – Wine, tea, and coffee
+Level #8 – Wine, tea, and coffee

 Mama’s gotta have wine

 Red wine contains resveratrol, which is an anti-aging antioxidant.
 A Pinot Noir in the Finger Lakes region of upper state New York is said to have the highest amount of resveratrol.
-If you don’t drink wine, then don’t worry about it.
+If you don’t drink alcohol, then don’t worry about it.
 Foods that contain anti-aging resveratrol include peanuts, pistachios, grapes, grapes, blueberries, cranberries, and even cocoa and dark chocolate.

 Beer